 Käsivarsi Wilderness Area (Käsivarren erämaa-alue) is one of 12 wilderness areas in Finland.
 It is located in the Lapland region along the country’s border with Norway and Sweden.
-The main feature of Käsivarsi is its highly mountainous terrain, which is home to the country’s highest peak.
-In total, there are 110 named peaks in the Käsivarsi Wilderness Area.
-The highest peak in the wilderness is Halti (1,328 m / 4,478 ft) and the most prominent is Ropi (945 m / 3,100 ft).
+The main feature of Käsivarsi is that it is the most mountainous area of Finland where the most high mountains are located.
+In total, there are 152 mountains in the Käsivarsi Wilderness Area.
+The highest peak in the wilderness (and the country as a whole) is Halti (1,328 m / 4,478 ft) and the most prominent is Ropi (945 m / 3,100 ft).

 In Finland, wilderness areas are regions of untamed wilderness with little or without human intervention.
 Here, you can wander for weeks and literally meet no other people.